anthonytoyco/moneymetrics/README.md

 MoneyMentor is a financial data visualizer that helps users track expenses and analyze spending patterns.
 Built with Next.js and Supabase, the application integrates Google Gemini to automate transaction processing.

-## Planned Features

-### Core Features
+## Core Features

 - [x] **Secure User Accounts**: Users will have secure accounts to store and manage financial data.

-- [ ] **Transaction Upload from Screenshots/PDFs**: Allows users to upload images of their transactions or bank statements for processing.
+- [x] **Transaction Upload from Screenshots/PDFs**: Allows users to upload images of their transactions or bank statements for processing.

-- [ ] **Automated Transaction Categorization**: Uses OCR and AI to extract, categorize, and log transactions automatically.
+- [x] **Automated Transaction Categorization**: Uses OCR and AI to extract, categorize, and log transactions automatically with confirmation from the user.

 - [x] **Financial Dashboard**: Displays spending breakdowns and financial trends over time.